-If you are importing goods by post, your goods will be cleared by the Australian Quarantine and Inspection Service (AQIS) and Customs and Border Protection and delivered by Australia Post.
+If you are importing goods by post, your goods will be cleared by the Department of Agriculture and Customs and Border Protection and delivered by Australia Post.

 You will not need to clear the goods or pay customs duty, taxes and Customs and Border Protection charges unless the goods:

 - have a declared or assessed value of more than A$1,000; or

 - are alcohol products or tobacco products.

 This section provides information on the clearance process for goods imported by post, which have a declared or assessed value of more than A$1000.